inspr/core-legacy/doc/client_controller.md

 }, dryRun)
 ```

-In the example above, the function for creating an App receives:
+In the example above, the function for creating an dApp receives:
 *  A [go context](https://golang.org/pkg/context/) (context.Background())
 *  The path in which that dApp will be created("")
-*  The app itself (&meta.App{...})
+*  The dApp itself (&meta.App{...})
-*  The dryRun flag.
-The `dryRun` flag present in all methods other than the `get` methods is a bool that indicates whether the modifications should really be applied in the structure or if they are simply used to visualize the changes that would be made.
+*  The dryRun flag, which is present in all methods other than `get`, is a bool that indicates whether the modifications should really be applied to the structure or if they are simply used to visualize which changes would be made.

 Similarly, to create a Channel called "NewChannel" within the `HelloWorldApp` dApp that was just created, do: